playor17/Project-05/README.md

 -A maze for your character to navigate - yes
--At least one object to pick up or interact with - one item -At least one enemy to impede your progress - 2 enemies -A use of 2 materials - item and light
+-At least one object to pick up or interact with - one item -At least one enemy to impede your progress - 2 enemies -A use of 2 materials - item, rock, and pillar
 -A use of 2 light sources - item with a light, flashlight -A main menu, and an end-game screen - main menu and end game screen -Your game must have a clear objective - get a flag